All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is compounded tirzepatide the same as Zepbound?

-Compounded tirzepatide contains the same active ingredient as Zepbound but is prepared by compounding pharmacies rather than manufactured by Eli Lilly.
-It is not FDA-approved as a branded product.
+Compounded tirzepatide contains compounded formulations of the active ingredient as Zepbound but is prepared by compounding pharmacies rather than manufactured by Eli Lilly.
+It isn't FDA-approved as a branded product.
 Compounded versions can be a more affordable option for patients without insurance coverage for brand-name Zepbound.

 For more on Zepbound before-and-after results, our detailed tirzepatide side effects guide, or to learn about semaglutide patient reviews, explore our GLP-1 hub.